r-zachary-murray/cs205/Webpages/Data.md

+## Datasets

-## We generate a few different mock datasets to test your algorithms.
+We generate a few different mock datasets to test our algorithms.
 They were each generated with 10^k points where k $\in$ {3,4,5,6}.
 Below are the descirptions of each dataset as well as a graphic repersentation of them for 10^3 points.

 ### Uniform Distribution